8088/vvp/README.md

 ## 声明

-vvp.js is licensed under the Apache License, Version 2.0.
+vvp.js is licensed under the MIT.
 [View the license file](LICENSE)

-Copyright 2015 Youku.com
+Copyright 2015 1VERGE, Inc